oracle/cloudtestdrive/AppDev/wls/ll-jrf/wlsforocijrf_intro.md

-## 2. Using a corporate Tenancy
+## 3. Using a corporate Tenancy

-**If you are running this lab via a Free Tier Tenancy**, you will be the administrator of that Tenancy, and have all the required rights to run this lab.
+**If you are running this lab via a Free Tier tenancy**, you will be the administrator of that tenancy, and have all the required rights to run this lab.
 A Free Tier also has the required service limits to instantiate all the objects you will need.

 ==> In this case **you can skip the remainder steps on this page**.